gbmhunter/blog/content/pcb-design/mouse-bites/index.md

 I use the following symbol to define mouse bites on schematics:

-{{< img src="mouse-bite-schematic-symbol-three-circles.png" width="248px" caption="A schematic symbol for a mouse bite.
-Mouse bites may be added directly to the PCB and not feature on the schematics."  >}}
+{{% figure src="mouse-bite-schematic-symbol-three-circles.png" width="248px" caption="A schematic symbol for a mouse bite.
+Mouse bites may be added directly to the PCB and not feature on the schematics."  %}}

 ## PCB Considerations